A perfect goodbye for former 49ers’ hero Dwight Clark

 Clark died in June at the age of 61 after suffering from ALS, and his death provoked an outpouring of emotion from those who knew him and knew of him.
 But on Wednesday it provoked an outpouring of anecdotes, accolades and wonderful memories at Grace Cathedral before an estimated 400 persons.

 NFL commissioner Roger Goodell was here.
 So were former 49ers’ head coaches George Seifert and Steve Mariucci.
 And Joe Montana and Steve Young.
 Ronnie Lott.
 Charles Haley.
 Jerry Rice.
 Roger Craig.
 Harris Barton.
 Former San Francisco mayors Frank Jordan and Willie Brown.
 House Minority Leader Nancy Pelosi.
+Huey Lewis.
 The York family.
 Terrell Owens.

 Yes, Terrell Owens.

 Clark’s three children were here.
 So was wife Kelly Clark.
 Clark’s brother, Jeff.
 Geri Walsh, wife of former 49ers’ coach Bill Walsh.
+John McVay.
 Carmen Policy.
 And, of course, Eddie DeBartolo.

 All were brought together by the loss of someone who, as Montana said, loved being around people as much as he loved being around him and who was “always there” when you needed him.
 And while nobody needed Dwight Clark on Wednesday, those who came here wanted him.
 They came here wanting to remember him as the man who made them laugh and cheer and as the man they miss.